 What are the different types of weed grasses that invade UK lawns

-- Annual meadow grass – also known as poa annua, it’s a low-growing and small type of grass and, with a pinch of favourable conditions, it can spread all over the lawn.
+Annual meadow grass.
+Also known as poa annua, it’s a low-growing and small type of grass and, given favourable conditions, it can spread all over the lawn.
 Poa annua is most commonly used on golf courses and domestic greenery alike.
 Even though it’s called annual, some of the sprouts can live for two or more years.
-Unfortunately, meadow grasses easily catch various diseases and are drought-intolerant, leaving you with big splotches of the bare lawn after they die off.
+Unfortunately, meadow grasses easily catch various types of lawn diseases and are drought-intolerant, leaving you with big splotches of bare lawn after they die off.

-- Yorkshire fog – this grass has a broad leaf surface covered with small hairs.
+Yorkshire fog.
+This grass has a broad leaf surface covered with small hairs.
 Yorkshire fog grows in tufts so you can spot it without difficulty once it grows up.
-Another sure-fire sign the weed is slowly making itself comfortable is the predominant pale green colour in your lawn.
+Another sure-fire sign this grass weed is slowly making itself comfortable is the predominant pale green colour in your lawn.
 Yorkshire fog remains pale even after considerable time has passed and your fine grass gets a darker-green hue.
 Sometimes this weed is wrongly mistaken for couch grass – which is its American cousin.

-How to identify weed grasses in your garden
+How to identify coarse grass in the lawn

-Now that you are familiar with the different types of invasive grass in lawns, let’s proceed to make it easy for you to spot them on the crime scene.
+Now that you are familiar with the different types of invasive grass in lawns, let’s make it easy for you to spot them on the crime scene.

-- Weed seeds present in fine grass seed mixtures.
-Be wary that cheap unsterilised top-dressing material can also contain rogue seeds.
+Weed seeds present in fine grass seed mixtures.
+Keep in mind that cheap unsterilised top-dressing material can also contain rogue seeds.

-- Extreme weather conditions.
-The gardening communities state that extensive periods of rain or drought are the reason why some coarse grasses thrive better than decorative lawns.
+Extreme weather conditions.
+Gardening communities state that extensive periods of rain or drought are the reason why some coarse grasses thrive better than decorative lawns.

-- Lawn compaction.
+Lawn compaction.
 Generally caused by excessive walking or vehicle driving, compaction stresses the turf and not only makes it susceptible to weeds, but also to pests and diseases.
-Aerating or top-dress the area to diminish the compaction.
+Aerate or top-dress the area to diminish the compaction.

 Even though many sources out there advocate the use of weed killers, we’d like to give you a different perspective.
 Especially in the case of homeowners, you don’t need to resort to chemicals to tackle coarse grass.
 There are simple cultivar methods that can help you get rid of the weeds in a few months time with a fair share of determination.